Karaage-Cluster/karaage/docs/programmer/architecture.rst

    Represents an :term:`institute` for a :term:`person`.

-.. py:class:: InstituteQuota

-   Represents the quota for a :term:`machine category` for an :term:`institute`.

 .. py:class:: InstituteDelegate

    Represents an :term:`institute delegate` for an :term:`institute` with extra attributes.

-.. py:class:: MachineCategory

-   Represents a :term:`machine category`.
-Each machine category in Karaage in considered distinct with its own data stores and monitoring.

 .. py:class:: Machine